Afghan women weep as Taliban fighters enforce university ban

 “Do not make education political!” they said.
 “Once again university is banned for women, we do not want to be eliminated!”

-Despite initially promising a more moderate rule respecting rights for women’s and minorities, the Taliban have widely implemented their strict interpretation of Islamic law, or Sharia, since they seized power in August 2021.
+Despite initially promising a more moderate rule respecting rights for women and minorities, the Taliban have widely implemented their interpretation of Islamic law, or Sharia, since they seized power in August 2021.

 They have banned girls from middle school and high school, barred women from most fields of employment and ordered them to wear head-to-toe clothing in public.
 Women are also banned from parks and gyms.